MehSalhi/ARN-Labos/ARN-Labo03_Mbayo_Salhi_Report.md

 ## Features to train the model
 For this second part, we had the same observation as for the first.
-The mfccs of the three classes were to close to one another to be taken independently, but by taking the whole dataset, we were able to separate each classe from another due to some little differences on several of the mfccs.
+The mfccs of the three classes were too close to one another to be taken independently, but by taking the whole dataset, we were able to separate each classe from another due to some little differences on several of the mfccs.